Blog

 What to ask:

-- “What problem does your patented technology solve, and how is it unique compared to existing solutions?”
+- “What problem does your patented technology solve, and how does it differ from existing market solutions?”

-A well-protected innovation should solve a definable problem uniquely.
-The startup’s ability to differentiate its inventions from existing technologies suggests that its IP could be both valuable and defensible. - “How broad are your patent claims, and were there any significant office actions or challenges during prosecution?"
+A well-protected innovation should uniquely solve a definable problem.
+The company’s ability to differentiate its inventions from existing technologies (i.e., the “state of the art”) shows that its IP is both valuable and defensible. - “How broad are your patent claims, and did you encounter any significant challenges during prosecution?”

 What to look for:

-You want specifics and a deep knowledge of the status of their IP.
-Be wary of anyone who can only speak to general concepts and not the details that differentiate their IP from what came before it and other solutions in the market.
-The strongest patents have claims broad enough to offer meaningful market exclusivity, but not so broad that they’re easily invalidated.
-Detailed knowledge of examination history indicates a well-prepared, hands-on approach to IP management.
+The company should be able to offer specifics on the status of their IP.
+Be wary of anyone who can speak only to general concepts rather than the details that differentiate their IP from what came before it.
+The strongest patents have claims broad enough to carve out a valuable market niche, but not so broad that they’re easily invalidated.
+In-depth knowledge of their patents’ prosecution histories shows that the company takes a hands-on approach to IP strategy.

 What to ask:

-- “In which countries or regions do you hold IP rights, and why did you choose those markets?”
+- “In which countries do you hold IP rights, and why did you choose those?”

-IP rights are territorial.
-A savvy startup will have prioritized key markets (e.g., the U.S., Europe, or Asia) based on manufacturing, sales projections, and competitor activity. - “What is your plan for expanding IP coverage as you enter new markets?”
+Patent rights are territorial, extending only as far as the borders of the jurisdictions that granted them.
+Savvy startups will have prioritized key markets (e.g., the U.S., the European Union, and Asia) based on manufacturing capacity, sales projections, and competitor activity. - “Do you have a plan for expanding IP coverage as you enter new markets?”

 What to look for:

-A well-thought-out international filing and protection strategy signals long-term vision and an understanding of where future value lies.
+A well-thought-out international patent filing strategy signals long-term vision and an understanding of where future value lies.

 What to ask: